Switzerland–United Kingdom relations: Economic relations

 Switzerland has been a favourite destination for British tourists since the 19th century.
 The UK is the fourth-most important market in the world for Swiss investors.
 Around 700 Swiss companies currently do business in the UK with the financial sector playing a large role in Anglo-Swiss economic relations.
 The British Swiss Chamber of Commerce is an independent organization providing network services for its over 500 members.

 Trade agreements

-From 1 January 1973 until 30 December 2020, trade between Switzerland and the UK was governed by the Switzerland–European Union Strade agreements, while the United Kingdom was a member of the European Union.
+From 1 January 1973 until 30 December 2020, trade between Switzerland and the UK was governed by the Switzerland–European Union Trade agreements, while the United Kingdom was a member of the European Union.
 Following the withdrawal of the United Kingdom from the European Union, the UK and Switzerland signed a continuity trade agreement on 11 February 2019, based on the EU trade agreements; the agreement entered into force on 3 May 2021.
 Trade value between Switzerland and the United Kingdom was worth £53,551 million in 2022.

 On 15 May 2023, the United Kingdom and Switzerland talked on an upgraded free trade agreement, with Kemi Badenoch, British trade secretary, flying to Bern aiming to boost financial and professional services exports.